HappySeaFox/sail/README.md

 #

 SAIL is a high-quality cross-platform image decoding library providing rich APIs, from one-liners to complex use cases with custom I/O sources.
-It enables a client to load and save static, animated, multi-paged images along with their meta data and ICC profiles. :sailboat:
+It supports loading and saving static, animated, and multi-paged images along with metadata and ICC profiles. :sailboat:

 <p align="center">
   <a href=".github/qt-demo.gif"><img src=".github/qt-demo.gif?raw=true" alt="GIF Demo Screenshot"/></a>